Tanzania Cultural Safari & Trible Visit

 Known as the Mang’ati in Swahili, Datoga people are known as an agro-pastoral nomadic Nilotic speaking tribe, residing in Manyara and Singida region of north-central Tanzania near Mt Hanang, lake Basotu and Lake Eyasi.
 With well over 10 subtribes, its best subtribe is the pastoral Barabaig who also reside mainly in the northern volcanic highlands encompassed by Mt Hanang which is a sacred mountain to the Barabaig.

-The Datoga tribe consider themselves as the oldest tribe in Tanzania (other tribes like the Maasai and the Bushmen also claim this fame).
 They are characteristically known for keeping to themselves and are a tribe of proud people and fierce warriors known for their stealth ability.
 They are skillful and are also known for their blacksmith skills, beads works, brass bracelets, and necklaces, while also supplying arrowheads to the Hadzabe tribe.
 Though they are known to herd goats, donkeys, sheep and raise chickens, cattle are their most important domestic animals.

 The Datoga tribe resides in the Singida and Manyara region of north-central Tanzania close to the Mt Hanang, Lake Eyasi, and lake Basotu.